LNTech/Language-string-parsing-comparison/README.md

 * Read from text file, parse delimited text (i.e. split it into 2 strings), and store in array/list etc.
 * Measure times

 Currently only features 2 scripts (GO, Python) with raw GO being the fastest of the two, I attempted compiling the GO script and it actually ran about .3 of a second slower but that could just be a coincidence.
+You could probably get GO to work even faster if you know it better than I do

 Tested on:
 * CL16 3200MHZ DDR4 Ram